Antifragile perimeter control: Anticipating and gaining from disruptions with reinforcement learning: Literature review

 Alleviating urban network congestion can be realized through various traffic control strategies.
-Since \cite{daganzo_urban_2007} proved the existence of the Macroscopic Fundamental Diagram (MFD) theoretically and \cite{geroliminis_existence_2008} demonstrated the presence of the MFD with empirical data, the relationship between traffic flow and density has been established through the aggregation of individual microscopic data points.
-This relationship has paved the way for the development of control strategies on a macroscopic level, enabling more computationally feasible real-time control strategies for large-scale networks \citep{knoop_routing_2012}, such as perimeter control \citep{keyvan-ekbatani_exploiting_2012, geroliminis_optimal_2013, kouvelas_enhancing_2017, yang_multi-scale_2017}, pricing \citep{zheng_dynamic_2012, zheng_modeling_2016, genser_dynamic_2022} and route guidance \citep{yildirimoglu_equilibrium_2015, fu_perimeter_2022}.
+Ever since \cite{geroliminis_existence_2008} demonstrated the presence of the Macroscopic Fundamental Diagram (MFD) with empirical data, the mathematical relationship between flow-density-speed has paved the path for the development of control strategies at a macroscopic level, enabling more computationally feasible real-time traffic control strategies for large-scale networks, such as perimeter control \citep{keyvan-ekbatani_exploiting_2012, geroliminis_optimal_2013, kouvelas_enhancing_2017}, congestion pricing \citep{genser_dynamic_2022}, and route guidance \citep{fu_perimeter_2022}.